homekube/homekube/docs/cert-manager.md

 ## Updating Ingress

 Finally we will update our Ingress configuration to take advantage of our certificates.
-The most simple solution is to update Ingress controllers deployment to use our fresh certificate by default:
+The simplest solution is to update Ingress controllers deployment to use our fresh certificate by default:

 ```bash